Snakes are reptiles.

 Hibernation During Fasting

-Snakes also hibernate when they fast, which is related to the previous two points.
+Snakes also go into hibernation when they fast, which is related to the previous two points.
 Snakes fast during the winter and also when they are pregnant.
 Another time the fast is before they shed their skin.
 They do not enter full hibernation during this time, but they definitely slow down and conserve energy.

 Snake Hibernation (Brumation)